Network meta-analysis of multi-environment trials with linear mixed models in ASReml-R

 mutate(across(c(trial, trt, cla, group), as_factor)) %>%

-mutate(trt = fct_recode(trt,
+trt = fct_recode(trt,

-"Teb" = "2", # Tebuconazole (Folicur)
+"Teb" = "2", # tebuconazole (Folicur)

-"Prop" = "3", # Propioconazole
+"Prop" = "3", # propiconazole (Tilt)

-"ProTe" = "5", # Proth. + Tebu.
-(Prosaro)
+"ProTe" = "5", # prothioconazole + tebuconazole (Prosaro)

-"Metc" = "6", # Metconazole (Caramba)
+"Metc" = "6", # metconazole (Caramba)

-"Chk" = "10" # Control
+"Chk" = "10" # no-fungicide control

 ),